espressif/vscode-esp-idf-extension/docs/COVERAGE.md

 Make sure you had properly configure the toolchain in `idf.customExtraPaths` or in your environment variable PATH since the gcov executable used is `{TOOLCHAIN_PREFIX}-gcov` (replacing TOOLCHAIN_PREFIX for your IDF_TARGET toolchain prefix) and `gcovr` exists in the same directory as your `${idf.pythonBinPath}` path.

+The **ESP-IDF: Configure project sdkconfig for coverage** command can set required values in your project sdkconfig to enable Code coverage.

 ## Editor Coverage

 For the text editor highlighting, the **ESP-IDF: Add Editor coverage** command execute a child process with `gcovr -r . --gcov-executable {TOOLCHAIN_PREFIX}-gcov --json`.
 You can remove the coverage highlight with **ESP-IDF; Remove Editor coverage**.